Gynaecological Urgent Suspected Cancer Clinic

 During the scan, you will lie down and pass through the scanner which looks like a small tunnel.

-If you do not like small spaces, medication may be offered to help you feel more calm.
-Headphones/earbuds are offered as the scan can be noisy.
+If you do not like small spaces, medicine may be offered to help you feel more calm.
+Headphones / earbuds are offered as the scan can be noisy.

-An injection of a special dye may also be needed to highlight any abnormal areas within your body.
+An shot of a special dye may also be needed to highlight any abnormal areas within your body.

 Hysteroscopy